 By Rebecca Willman Gernon

-Her special gift reminded I used to set goals.
+Her special gift reminded me that I used to set goals.
 In 2003 I joined a writers critique group, decided to become serious about my writing, and said to myself, if I can’t be published in two years, I will stop writing.
 My goal was achieved within 23 months when The Desperation of Beauty was published in Delectable, a freebie magazine.
 I was thrilled when I opened their acceptance letter and stunned when a $100 check greeted me.

 I’ve been lax about setting goals the past two years, and I’ve accomplished little.
-I need a carrot, or my case a piece of chocolate in front of me, in other words, something to aim for.
+I need a carrot, or in my case a piece of chocolate in front of me, in other words, something to aim for.
 So, I have given myself a year to sell a story to the Chicken Soup for the Soul publisher.
 This might not be obtainable as the Chicken Soup editors take from 3-9 months or forever to select their stories, and they don’t contact you until they decide, so I’ll spend most of life the next year in limbo, la-la land, the black hole of waiting, but I have a goal and that is important.

 Chicken Soup has numerous prompts, so I’ll have options.
-Read their submission policy here.

 Do you have a goal?
 If not, how can you measure your progress?
 Set a goal today.
 Here are some suggestions: